 Rotterdam isn’t really known for its swimming opportunities.
 But does it surprise you that some of the best swimming pool are in the biggest port city in the Netherlands?
 It shouldn’t, really.

 Badhotel Rockanje & Brasserie Lodgers

-Only 400m from the sea this lodge is just a few miles away from Maasvlakte, Europoort and Rotterdam.
-It is perfect for a weekend getaway to escape the loud city traffic and enjoy some time in nature.
+Only 400 metres from the sea this lodge is just a few miles away from Maasvlakte, Europoort, and Rotterdam.
+It’s perfect for a weekend getaway to escape the loud city traffic and enjoy some time in nature.

 SS Rotterdam’s Lido Terrace

 If you’ve lived in Rotterdam, or have used the trams to go towards the south of the city, you would’ve heard the announcement to get off at Wilhelminaplein to go to the SS Rotterdam.

 Having been a fully functioning cruise ship from 1959 to 2000, the SS Rotterdam is another Rijksmonument (national heritage site).
 Her journey started off as the flagship of the Holland-America line.

 The ship was then briefly called the SS Rembrandt before she was sold to a cruise line company.
 After that company shut down, the SS Rotterdam was bought up by an investment group in the Netherlands.
 (We knew all you history geeks would stick around 😉.)